 Cyber Essentials PLUS

-Cyber Essentials can be completed by an organisations own IT department or a certified, external third party if they don’t have the capacity or technical expertise in-house.
+Cyber Essentials can be completed by organisations that own an IT department or a certified, external third party if they don’t have the capacity or technical expertise in-house.

 Only an ongoing managed security service can provide you with daily peace of mind, not only that your system and data are protected, but also that should an event occur, you will we will be covered in terms of incident response, investigation, process definition and protection.

-Check out our Ultimate Guide to Cyber Essentials which will answer every question you've ever had around Cyber Essentials.
+Check out our Ultimate Guide to Cyber Essentials which will answer any question you've ever had around Cyber Essentials.